Magnetic ground states for bent nanotubes: Theoretical model

-The calculation of the magnetostatic potential is, in general, very hard.
-A possible way is expanding the inverse of the distance in an infinite series using Green's functions.
-In the case of toroidal geometry, the inverse of the distance in toroidal coordinates is given by \cite{Morse-Book}
+The calculation of the magnetostatic potential is, in general, very hard from the mathematical side.
+A possible way to perform it is by expanding the inverse of the distance in an infinite series using Green's functions.
+For the considered geometry, the inverse of the distance can be written as a function of the coordinate system given by Eq. (\ref{CoordSystem}), allowing us to write\cite{Gradshtein-Book}